 The Oxford-Cambridge Arc refers to an area of land between Oxford, Milton Keynes and Cambridge which incorporates 31 local authorities across 5 county areas: Oxfordshire, Buckinghamshire, Northamptonshire, Bedfordshire and Cambridgeshire.
-The Arc is the focus of long term Government aspirations to achieve sustainable economic growth, infrastructure delivery, new homes and lasting improvements to the environment in that region.
-The aspiration is for the development to make an important contribution to the country’s wider economic recovery and ultimately make the area a great place to be.
+The Arc was the focus of long term Government aspirations to achieve sustainable economic growth, infrastructure delivery, new homes and lasting improvements to the environment in that region.
+The aspiration was for the development to make an important contribution to the country’s wider economic recovery and ultimately make the area a great place to be.

 The Framework will indicate locations for growth but will not make allocations or include detailed policies.
 However, opportunities are being sought to develop up to four new or expanded settlements within the Oxford-Cambridge Arc area.

 The Policy Paper also outlined the Government’s intentions regarding community engagement, the high level scope of the Framework and the timeline:

 - Vision – public engagement on the vision ran from July to October 2021;

 - Towards a Spatial Framework – an options consultation in Spring 2022;

 - Draft Spatial Framework – published for consultation in Autumn 2022 and implemented shortly after.

 The Government believes a strategic approach is necessary in order to support better planning decisions and realise the full potential of the area.
 It is an important consideration that this is an area where housing delivery rates are already significantly below the level needed to accommodate current housing needs.
 The Spatial Framework, that will plan to 2050 and beyond, will require the coordination of planning functions across the region and a strong push to achieve the objectives that have been identified.